 Skyway Golf Course is also designed to accommodate slightly off-line approach shots.
 Its collection and chipping areas receive these shots, improving your golfing experience.

-Egg Harbor near Atlantic City is home to an 18-hole course situated on the gorgeous Renault Winery and Resort.
+Take the nearly two-hour drive down the Garden State Parkway to Egg Harbor near Atlantic City for an 18-hole course situated on the gorgeous Renault Winery and Resort.

 While you traverse this golf course, you’ll encounter the same vines originally used to cultivate the grapes in Renault’s beloved champagne.